Buttigieg on defense as rivals try to reduce his momentum - The Media HQ

-DOVER, N.H. – Pete Buttigieg spent defense on Sunday when his Democratic presidential rivals attacked him on everything from his struggle to make contact with black voters to accepting campaign contributions from major donors in an effort to move every momentum toward New Hampshire. primary from Tuesday to weaken.
+DOVER, N.H. – Pete Buttigieg has been defending all weekend when his Democratic presidential rivals attacked him in everything from his struggle to make contact with black voters to accepting campaign contributions from large donors in an effort to move every momentum toward New Hampshire primary from Tuesday to water down.

 Vermont Sen. Bernie Sanders, who was essentially associated with Buttigieg in last week’s Iowa caucuses, exploded the former mayor of South Bend, Indiana, for making contributions from the very rich, suggesting that Buttigieg is not resistant to “Wall Street tycoons” “or” the business elite.
 “Massachusetts Sen. Elizabeth Warren expressed similar criticism and told ABC’s” This Week “that” the coalition of billionaires is not exactly what will carry us over the top.
 “Former Vice President Joe Biden told the same program that Buttigieg has been unable to “unite the black community.”